 77. Manning appeared to be grateful to have someone listening to her.

 78. Manning revealed that she had been working directly with Julian Assange and that she had been offered a job at WikiLeaks.

 79. Manning, who planned to transition from male to female, worried about being caught and there being photos of her “as a boy” in the media.

 80. On May 25, Manning wrote that she was establishing a digital presence for “Breanna Manning,” the name she planned — at that time — to assume after transitioning.

 82. Manning was arrested for leaking classified information on May 26, 2010, and held in Kuwait.
 On June 5, she called her aunt and asked her to update her Facebook page with news of her arrest.

 83. More than three years after she was arrested and charged in the biggest leak of classified information in U.S. history, 25-year-old Private Manning was sentenced to 35 years in prison for leaking classified information to WikiLeaks.

-86. On Thursday, Manning revealed via a letter to her supporters that she was beginning a new life as Chelsea.
+86. The day after the sentencing, Manning revealed via a letter to her supporters that she was beginning a new life as Chelsea.

 Manning: December 2011.